JeffONGPH/nodejs-mysql/README.md

 - First, the app displays a list of available items for sale, their costs and current inventory.
 ![alt text](https://github.com/JeffONGPH/nodejs-mysql/blob/master/screenshots/item%20List.png)

-- Then its asks for:
+- Then it asks for:
     -ID of desired item
     -quantity the user wishes to purchase
     ![alt text](https://github.com/JeffONGPH/nodejs-mysql/blob/master/screenshots/questions.png)